PatrickJWalsh/Procurement-Planning---Divestiture-/README.md

 # Procurement Planning - Divestiture
-This document serves to summarize the project scope and output from my work with a client on the Procurement Separation Effort. with a healthcare company undergoing a divestiture.
+This document serves to summarize the project scope and output from my work with a client undergoing a divestitture.
+We were engaged to help with the overall procurement separation effort.